hmrc/income-tax-mtd-changelog/README.md

 ### individuals-state-benefits-api

 ### obligations-api

 The following changes are now available in production:

 * Some error response status codes corrected from 403 to 400, see [sandbox changelog](https://github.com/hmrc/income-tax-mtd-changelog/wiki#10th-january-2023).
 * Updated the description for `ruleFromDateNotSupported` error
 * Updated Endpoint: `Retrieve Income Tax (Self Assessment) Final Declaration Obligations`
   * Renamed endpoint from `Retrieve Income Tax (Self Assessment) Crystallisation Obligations` to `Retrieve Income Tax (Self Assessment) Final Declaration Obligations`
-  * Updated description for the endpoint
+  * Updated description
-* In the OAS documentation:
+* In the Developer Hub Documentation:
-  * Updated `correlationId` header requirement to mandatory
   * Updated the downstream URL for all three endpoints